schneems/rust_macro_tutorial/docs/proc_macro_complete.md

 ## Proc, meet macro (with attributes)

 With the parsing logic contained within `ParseContainer` and `ParseField` we can focus on implementing the core logic of our macro.
-Here's the final version:
+Replace this code:

 ```rust
 :::-> print.erb